Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

-\sspace To count the daily numbers of uncivil tweets, it was necessary to identify the date and time when these were posted.
-Because the date and time of the tweets were originally recorded on Coordinated Universal Time (UTC), the present study converted them from UTC to the standard time of each state.
+To count the daily numbers of uncivil posts, it was necessary to identify the date and time when they were posted.
+Because the date and time of the posts were originally recorded in Coordinated Universal Time (UTC), the present study converted them from UTC to the standard time of each state.
 In the case of states with multiple standard time zones, the standard time of the state capital was used.
 In addition, in the case of a daylight saving time period, the time was converted to daylight saving time.

-Based on the identified date and time, the daily numbers of uncivil tweets were counted for each state.
-As a rule, uncivil tweets posted by users who had sent uncivil tweets to multiple state governors were excluded from the count.
-When a user had sent uncivil tweets to several state governors, it meant that the user had sent the uncivil tweet to governors in states other than their own home state.
-However, in the present study's theory, people send uncivil tweets as a result of evaluating their own government's performance.
-In other words, sending uncivil tweets to multiple state governors does not align with the theory of the present study, and therefore uncivil tweets by such users were excluded from the counts.
+Based on the identified date and time, the daily numbers of uncivil posts were counted for each state.
+As a rule, uncivil posts created by users who had sent uncivil posts to multiple state governors were excluded from the count.
+When a user had sent uncivil posts to several state governors, it meant that the user had sent the uncivil post to governors in states other than their own home state.
+However, the present study's theory posits that people send uncivil posts as a result of evaluating their own government's performance.
+As sending uncivil posts to multiple state governors lies outside the scope of the present study, such uncivil posts were excluded from the counts.